The Amygdala: Function & Psychology Of Fight Or Flight

 A "Handy" Model Of The Brain That Demonstrates The Fight Or Flight Response

-Dr. Daniel Siegel is a notable psychiatrist and clinical professor at UCLA who has done extensive work in neuropsychiatry and trauma and attachment.
+Dr. Daniel Siegel is a notable psychiatrist and clinical professor at UCLA who has done extensive work in both neuropsychiatry and trauma and attachment.

 Place one of your hands up and put your thumb in the middle of your palm.
-Then, curl your fingers over the top of your thumb.
+Then curl your fingers over the top of your thumb.
 Your knuckles should be facing forward.
 Your palm and fingers represent your brain, and your wrist represents your spinal cord.

 Now, if you lift your fingers and raise your thumb, you can see the inner brainstem as represented by the palm of your hand.
-Put your thumb back down, and you now see the approximate location of the limbic area of the brain, which is the area that contains the amygdala, hippocampus, thalamus, hypothalamus, basal ganglia, and the cingulate gyrus.
+Put your thumb back down, and you now see the approximate location of the limbic area of the brain, which is the area that contains the amygdala, hippocampus, thalamus, hypothalamus, basal ganglia, and cingulate gyrus.

 The brainstem controls the body's energy levels through heart rate and respiration.
 It also controls our states of arousal.
 The activity within the brainstem shapes the areas of the brain above it, which are the limbic and cortical regions.